-

 You must choose from one of three options, as indicated on the citation:

 Regardless of plea, it must be entered before the ticket's due date.
-In most cases, this will be 15 days from the infraction date.
+In most cases, this will general be about 15 days from the infraction date.

 The first two options are guilty pleas, while the third option, request a contested hearing, is another name for not guilty.